 Whipped Cream

-I like to add a bit of additional flavour to the cream by adding a bit of finely grated lemon zest, minced crystallized ginger, a little brandy, or even a little bit of the strawberry syrup.
-The minimal effort involved in doing this will be paid off tenfold by the additional WOW factor the comes with that hint of flavour.
+The minimal effort involved in doing this will be paid off tenfold by the additional WOW factor that comes with that hint of flavour.

 When whipping cream it is extremely important not to over whip it.
 Really, for this application, you only want to whip it to the point that it holds its shape.
 Any more than that and you are making the cream denser and taking away that lighter than air texture.
 Once the cream is whipped, gently fold in any additional ingredients and serve.

 If you are still using cool whip or canned whip cream it is time to stop.
 Whipping cream is not that expensive.
 Whipped cream is not that hard to make.
 And the difference in quality and eating experience is a thousand times different.
+The same principle applies to so many things in cooking -- taking even a small extra step with simple food makes an enormous difference.

 Leave a Reply